-This Code of Conduct applies to Councillors.
-It is based on the Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct") which has been prescribed under the Local Government (General) Regulation 2005 ("the Regulation").
+This code of conduct applies to Council committee members and delegates of Council who are not Councillors or staff of the Council.
+It also applies to advisers of Council for the purposes of clause 4.12.
+It is based on the Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct"), which has been prescribed under the Local Government (General) Regulation 2005 (the "Regulation).

-Section 440 of the Local Government.
-Act 1993 ("LGA") requires every Council (including County Councils) and Joint Organisation to adopt a Code of Conduct that incorporates the provisions of the Model Code of Conduct.
-A Councils' or Joint Organisations' adopted Code of Conduct may also include provisions that supplement the Model Code of Conduct and that extend its application to persons that are not "Council officials" for the purposes of the Model Code of Conduct (eg volunteers, contractors and members of wholly advisory committees).
+Section 440 of the Local Government Act 1993 ("LGA") requires every Council (including County Councils) and Joint Organisation to adopt a code of conduct that incorporates the provisions of the Model Code of Conduct.
+A Council's or Joint Organisation's adopted code of conduct may also include provisions that supplement the Model Code of Conduct and that extend its application to persons that are not "Council officials" for the purposes of the Model Code of Conduct (eg volunteers, contractors and members of wholly advisory committees).